 The aim of the project is to analyze how do the native speakers of Czech process various Czech garden-path constructions.
 Specifically, we are interested in those cases when a speaker fails in forming a grammatically correct analysis of the construction.
 We are testing various types of garden-path constructions which differ in the difficulty of their diagnosis and repair.
 Our goal is thus to understand the nature of the incorrect processing of garden-path constructions.
 We are also interested in individual factors which influence the ability of doing a successful syntactic reanalysis.
 We employ self-paced reading, eye-tracking and acceptability judgments in this project.

-Agreement attraction in Czech
+Agreement attraction in Czech and English

-Investigators: Jan Chromý, Radim Lacina
+Investigators: Jan Chromý, Radim Lacina, James Brand

 The project aims to examine agreement attraction in Czech comprehension.
 Previous studies suggested that agreement attraction is a crosslinguistic phenomenon since attraction effects have been shown on typologically different languages such as English, Spanish, Russian, or Armenian.
 However, we hypothesize that there are no agreement attraction effects in Czech since Czech has very strong formal agreement and semantic agreement is almost never used.